nnichar/Swinging-Monkey/README.md

 ## Report

-- More informations about our program can be found in the file [SwingingMonkey_Report.pdf](https://github.com/nnichar/SwingingMonkey/blob/main/SwingingMonkey_Report.pdf)
+- More informations about our program can be found in the file [SwingingMonkey_Report.pdf](https://github.com/nnichar/SwingingMonkey/blob/main/SwingingMonkey_Report.pdf) (Thai Version)

 ## Authors